jmclaren7/windows-setup-helper/README.md

 </div>

 ## Included 3rd Party Tools
-Some of the tools I normally use aren't included here because the licensing doesn't allows it, free closed source software that I've included is noted as such.
+You can add any x64 program but here are some basic tools to get you started, closed source software that I've included is noted as such.

 - [AutoIt.exe](https://www.autoitscript.com/) (Closed source, required) For Running The Helper Script and It's Components
 - [7-Zip](https://www.7-zip.org/) For Working With Compressed Files